LouisLalonde/relis-statistical-analysis-environment/README.md

 ## 🔍 Overview

-This repository defines the *Relis* statistical analysis environment executable artifacts for the Python GPL.
+This repository defines the *Relis* statistical analysis environment artifacts for the Python GPL.

 The environment artifacts are seamlessly created using the TWIG template engine's versatile templating system.